Revealed: the shocking price of getting it wrong with employment status

 “With Hudson the message is simple, we deal with CIS, tax and employment compliance so construction firms can get on with growing their business.”

-The Hudson guarantee, backed up by the Advertising Standards Authority, is watertight: If HMRC or an employment tribunal successfully challenges the status of the freelancers on a Hudson contract, the company will provide and pay for the legal team to argue the case.
+The Hudson guarantee is watertight: If HMRC or an employment tribunal successfully challenges the status of the freelancers on a Hudson contract, the company will provide and pay for the legal team to argue the case.
 If it loses, it pays the fines or awards, not the client.
-Hudson has a 100 per cent track record and has never lost an HMRC status case or an employment tribunal hearing.
+Hudson has a 100 per cent track record in status cases.